Security-Industry-Association/libosdp-conformance/doc/doc-src/libosdp-conformance-settings.md

 - disable-checking
 - enable-biometrics
 - enable-poll.
 Set to 0 to cause the ACU to not poll upon startup.
 Default 1.
+- enable-ft-interleave - set to 1 to signal interleaved commands during file transfer.
 - enable-secure-channel - set this to enable use of secure channel by the PD.
 Values are "DEFAULT" or a specific SCBK value in hex.
 - enable-trace - set to to enable osdpcap trace output
 - model-version - model and version number (as 2-octet hex string.)
 - oui - Organizational Unit Indicator.
 3 octet hex value.
 Default is 0A0017 (which is legitimate because bit 1 of the first octet is a 1 meaning a private value.)
 - pdcap-format
+- pd-filetransfer-recsize - size to use as FtMsgMax value in osdp_FTSTAT response.
 - raw-value
 - role - PD or ACU or MON
 - RND.A - sets the value to use as an ACU in secure channel operations.
 Value is hex.
 Default "303132333435363738".